apache/whimsy/DEVELOPMENT.md

 1. CGI applications can be run from a command line, and produce output to standard out.
 If you would prefer to see the output in a browser, you will need to have a web server configured to run CGI, and a small CGI script which runs your application.
-For CGI scripts that make use of wunderbar, this script can be generated and installed for you by passing a `--install` option on the command, for example:
+For CGI scripts (chmod 755) that make use of wunderbar, this script can be generated and installed for you by passing a `--install` option on the command, for example: